 Malta’s latest occupier, the British, granted them independence in 1964.
 Since then, Malta has joined the EU, become a republic, and the euro replaced the lira as the accepted currency.

 Don’t worry, I’m not getting all haughty on you—after all, I had to Google it too.

-Something cool about Malta is even at its highest points, marine fossils can be found embedded into the rock, meaning at some point in the past, Malta was completely under water.
-There have also been fossils of African animals like elephants and some European animal fossils found in Malta, indicating there was once a land bridge connecting Malta to Africa and Europe.
+Something cool about this country is even at its highest points, marine fossils can be found embedded into the rock.
+This means at some point in the past, this little island was completely under water.
+There have also been fossils of African animals like elephants and some European animal fossils found there, indicating there was once a land bridge connecting Malta to Africa and Europe.
 It’s quite interesting to imagine this land as it was—and then driving across the country in 20 minutes to check out its current status.
 Kind of mind-boggling.

 Since 1530 the official language in Malta was Italian, but Italian was really only for the hoity-toity educated types.
 So really no one spoke Italian.
 In 1934, English and Maltese were declared the sole official languages in Malta and once Malta gained independence, Maltese became the only official language.

 February 10 is a public holiday for St. Paul’s Shipwreck and the seasons in Malta are warm to hot (= green all year round) with rain occurring in winter and summer’s being dry.

 Hope this helps!
 And yes I think you should visit.

 One more thing.
 You may be interested in my free resource library.
 This is where I keep my files, downloads, ebooks, worksheets and whatever else I manage to create.
 I love sharing what I learn and want to keep adding to this library so it becomes a wealth of helpful goodness.